johndrwood/fitcoin/README.md

 ---

 ### configureIssuer
-Set up the wallet for issuing a new token.
+Set up a wallet for issuing a new token.

 #### Parameters
 - coldWallet